We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 NYU Langone doctors recommend specific preventive steps for each type to limit your risk of acquiring or spreading infection.

-The vaccine can be administered to people of any age.
+These vaccines can be administered to people of any age.
 If you were not vaccinated as a baby, it is fine to be vaccinated now.
 Vaccination provides long-term protection from infection.
+Even if you have recently been exposed to the hepatitis A or B virus, these vaccines may prevent infection.
+Ideally, vaccination takes place within 24 hours of a possible exposure.

 There is no vaccine for hepatitis C. Our doctors recommend adopting certain behaviors—such as avoiding shared needles and other risk factors—to prevent infection.

-If you plan to travel to a country where hepatitis A is common and you were not vaccinated as a baby, NYU Langone doctors strongly recommend getting a hepatitis A vaccine before you go.
-The vaccine consists of two injections administered six months apart, so it’s important to plan ahead.
+If you plan to travel to a country where hepatitis A is common and you were not vaccinated already, which most likely occurred when you were a baby, NYU Langone doctors strongly recommend getting a hepatitis A vaccine before you go.
+The vaccine consists of two injections administered six months apart.
+Even if you plan a last-minute trip and have time to get only the first injection, the vaccine provides some protection.
+You can get the second injection when you return.

 Your doctor may also recommend immune globulin if you have not been vaccinated but are exposed to hepatitis A. Immune globulin may reduce the severity of infection when given shortly after exposure.

 If you plan to travel to a country where hepatitis B is common, doctors recommend starting the vaccination process at least six months beforehand to ensure full protection.
+Before travel, talk to your doctor or a travel medicine expert about your prior vaccination status and risk of developing hepatitis B.

 Side effects of the hepatitis B vaccination are rare, but you may feel soreness where the injection was given.
 The hepatitis B vaccine cannot cause a hepatitis B infection.